 She has coached medalists for major competitions including Moscow IBC, Jackson USA IBC, Boston IBC, Prix de Lausanne, Youth America Grand Prix, and American Dance Competition.
 Her former students are dancing professionally all over the world in companies such as National Ballet of Canada, American Ballet Theater, Het National Ballet, Sutch National Ballet, San Francisco Ballet, Cincinnati Ballet, Charlotte Ballet, Washington Ballet, New York City Ballet, Houston Ballet, Ballet West, and on Broadway.

-Mariaelena is now looking forward to even greater success as a teacher and coach.
-Her most recent award was the 2019 YAGP NYC Finals Outstanding Teacher Award.
+Mariaelena is now looking forward to even greater success as a Director,

 “The more we work, the bigger the reward.
 When people like Mariaelena Ruiz bring that work ethic to the professional world, there is no stopping them.”